The 20/10 Cleaning Rule, Florida Edition: A Sustainable Routine for Busy Homes in Greater Tampa Bay

 Florida Floor Note

-If floors feel sticky or gritty after mopping, it's usually because dust and sand weren't removed dry first—or product was overused.
+If floors feel sticky or gritty after mopping, it is usually because dust and sand were not removed dry first, or product was overused.
 Vacuum edges and thresholds before any wet step.
+This single change fixes more "dirty floor" complaints than any product upgrade.

 Common Mistakes

-• Doing 60 minutes with no breaks (burnout)
+• Doing 60 straight minutes with no breaks.
+Burnout kills the habit.

-• Cleaning in the wrong order (low impact)
+• Cleaning in the wrong order.
+Floors before counters spreads crumbs.

 Frequently Asked Questions